Doctor Blood's Coffin: Reception

-Home Video
+Home video

 Doctor Blood's Coffin has long been available for home viewing in a variety of formats in the U.S. It was released on VHS by Alpha Video in 1991, 1995, and again in 2005.
 VHS versions were also released in 1999 by both MGM Home Entertainment and Image Entertainment (the latter offered a VideoDisc of the film as well), and at unspecified dates by Dark Dreams Video, Network Enterprises, and Something Weird Video.

 There have been numerous DVD releases of the film, with Alpha Video Distributors the first in the U.S. in 2002.
 It was later released by MGM Home Video on October 18, 2011 via MGM's Limited Edition Collection Disc-On-Demand service as a Region 1 widescreen DVD, and a month later, November 2011, in Region 2.
 Media Sales U.K. also released a Region 2 DVD in 2014, which according to one source was the year in which the DVD was 'officially' given a 15-certification by the British Board of Film Classification (a 15-certificate is the rough equivalent of an American R-rating).

-Scream Factory is set to bring the film to Blu-ray on May 15, 2018.
+Scream Factory released the film on Blu-ray on May 15, 2018 with English subtitles, the original theatrical trailer and a still gallery.